-- This report (the "Report") is prepared to provide information regarding compliance of the indexes calculated and provided by QUICK Benchmarks Inc. (QBS), with the "Principles for Financial Benchmarks" by the International Organization of Securities Commissions (IOSCO).
-The recipient of the Report is responsible for the use of this Report and QBS assumes no responsibility. - The recipient of this Report shall not reproduce and/or reprint without prior consent of QBS. - This Report is originally prepared in Japanese.
+- This report (the "Report") is prepared to provide information regarding compliance of the indexes calculated and provided by QUICK Benchmarks Inc. (QBS), with the "Principles for Financial Benchmarks" established by the International Organization of Securities Commissions (IOSCO).
+The recipient of the Report is responsible for the use of the Report and QBS assumes no responsibility. - The recipient of the Report shall not reproduce and/or reprint without prior consent of QBS. - The Report is originally prepared in Japanese.
 The English version is provided for reference purposes.
-When and if there is a discrepancy between the Japanese and the English versions, the Japanese version should be considered the definitive document.
+If there is a discrepancy between the Japanese and the English versions, the Japanese version shall prevail.